tomoyatakano/anisotropic_dvv/README.md

 # anisotropic_dvv

-This repository provides the data and scripts for the analyses in "Anisotropic seismic velocity variations in response to different orientations of tidal deformations
+This repository provides the data and scripts for the analyses in "Anisotropic seismic velocity variations in response to different orientations of tidal deformations".
-".

 Citation: Takano, T., Nishimura, T., & Nakahara, H. (2023).
 Anisotropic seismic velocity variations in response to different orientations of tidal deformations.
 Geophysical Journal International, ggad386.